How to Structure AWS Cost Categories for Multi-Account Orgs

 }

-DRY_RUN = True # Toggle to False for production execution
+dry_run = True # flip to False for a live write

 accounts = manager.fetch_active_accounts()